zhihu/Matisse/README.md

 # Matisse
 [![Build Status](https://travis-ci.org/zhihu/Matisse.svg)](https://travis-ci.org/zhihu/Matisse)
-Matisse is a well-designed local image and video selector for Android.
+This is a fork of the original Matisse library, a local image and video selector for Android.
 It has been modified in this version to support Picasso 2.71828.
 You can
 - Use it in Activity or Fragment
 - Select images including JPEG, PNG, GIF and videos including MPEG, MP4
 - Apply different themes, including two built-in themes and custom themes